KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 ...
 ```

-- add Drag Start Listener to every Player Card in MainView.class, which will be listening to drag start event and change styling of empty field postitions when event fired:
+- add Drag Start Listener to every Player Card in MainView.class, which will be listening to drag start event and change styling of empty field positions when event fired:

 ```java
 //MainView.class